bitrise-io/devcenter/_articles/en/reviews/build-trigger-api-draft.md

         }
     })

-## Build Params
+## Build Parameters

 The following parameters are supported in the `build_params` object:

 ### Git related:

 * `branch` (string): The (Source) Branch to build.
-In case of a standard git commit this is the branch of the commit.
-In case of a Pull Request build this is the source branch, the one the PR was started from.
+In the case of a standard git commit this is the branch of the commit.
+In the case of a Pull Request build this is the source branch, the one the PR was started from.
 * `tag` (string): The git Tag to build.
 * `commit_hash` (string): The git commit hash to build.
 * `commit_message` (string): The git commit message (or build's message).